wolfberryllc/MetaIoT-Cloud/README.md

-# MetaIoT by Wolfberry,LLC is an end to end data route with visualization from sensors to storage.
+# MetaIoT by Wolfberry, LLC is an end to end data route with visualization from sensors to storage.

 ## Phase 1 *Available now - Sensor to Data Visualization and Storage ✅